Hatim Far: Club career

 Far began his senior career with the reserves of Troyes, before joining Rodez in the summer of 2021.
 He made his professional debut with Rodez in a 3–0 Ligue 2 win over Quevilly on 30 October 2021.

 On 26 January 2023, Far was loaned to Paris 13 Atletico.

 Personal life

-Born in France, Far is of Algerian descent.
+Born in France, Far is of Algerian descent and has dual nationality.